EspressoSystems/composables-xchain-mint/EspressoISM-doc/README.md

 ## Crosschain tokens send (Native -> Synthetic)

-This script allows to send directly Native tokens betwenn source and destination chain.
+This script allows to send directly Native tokens between source and destination chain.

 Prerequisites:
 1. Warp route hyperlane contract need to be deployed on source and destination chains.